Edwardp17/more_ml/README.md

 # more_ml

-## me, practicing machine learning
+Machine learning practice in Python.